Rubberized Asphalt History

 Being the largest market for ground rubber, rubberized asphalt consumes an estimated 220,000,000 pounds or around 12 million tires annually.
 (That number is expected to grow) More and more states are starting to see the benefits of rubber in asphalt and recently have been taking on the old technology and mastering the process.

-With the growing support of rubberized asphalt, more states are starting to adopt this process.
+With the growing support of rubberized asphalt history, more states are starting to adopt this process.
 With all the tests done and the years of modifying the processes, the benefits are starting to show for themselves.

 It helps with: